Venezuela thrust to forefront of US-Russia clashes | WTOP

 Russia and Venezuela have a political, military and economic alliance that was cemented between Putin and the late President Hugo Chavez.
 The Russians have provided the South American nation with substantial assistance, including an air defense system and help circumventing U.S. sanctions on their oil industry, but insist the extent of their support has been exaggerated by American officials.

-Since the beginning of the week, Secretary of State Mike Pompeo and national security adviser John Bolton have repeatedly denounced Russia, along with Cuba, for aiding Maduro, whose re-election last year is viewed by the U.S. and more than 50 other nations as illegitimate because of fraud.
+But since the beginning of this week, Pompeo and Trump’s national security adviser John Bolton have repeatedly denounced Russia, along with Cuba, for aiding Maduro, whose re-election last year is viewed by the U.S. and more than 50 other nations as illegitimate because of fraud.

 On Tuesday, Pompeo said Maduro had been prepared to flee Venezuela but that Russia had convinced him not to leave.
-A day later, he and Russian Foreign Minister Sergey Lavrov had a contentious telephone conversation in which each accused the other of destabilizing Venezuela and demanded an end to the other’s interference in the country.
+A day later, he and Lavrov had a contentious telephone conversation in which each accused the other of destabilizing Venezuela and demanded an end to the other’s interference in the country.

-As the dispute intensifies, Pompeo plans to meet with Lavrov to resume their as-yet unproductive discussions on Venezuela.
-They will be in Rovaniemi, Finland, for a meeting of foreign ministers from the eight members of the Arctic Council.

-A senior State Department official said Pompeo would use the opportunity to express U.S. “concerns about Russian behavior.”

-“That includes Ukraine and certainly Venezuela,” said the official, who was not authorized to discuss the meeting publicly and spoke on condition of anonymity.

-Earlier Thursday, Lavrov described their phone call as having “surreal” elements and denied Pompeo’s allegation about Russia convincing Maduro to stay in Venezuela.
+On Thursday, Lavrov described their phone call as having “surreal” elements and denied Pompeo’s allegation that Russia advised Maduro to stay in Venezuela.

 The State Department and Russia’s Foreign Ministry had already put out dramatically different accounts of Wednesday’s phone call.